FluxxField/FFC/README.md

 - Bullte Speed:   +3% per bonce ✔️

 #### King of Fools (Rare) (One use)
-- Bullet bounces now spawn more bullets
+- Bullet bounces have a 15% chance to spawn more bullets